Our Responsible Sourcing Policy prescribes the sourcing of all raw materials from suppliers that are governed by the highest animal welfare standards.

 Fur - We do not manufacture or procure any real fur.
 We do not use rabbit, fox, mink, Asiatic racoon and Angora rabbit.

 Down – Down and feathers are used in some of our jackets.
 Burberry does not permit the use of hair that is plucked from live animals or from farms where there is any concern that there has been unacceptable treatment of animals.
 Industry concerns around force feeding and live plucking led to the development of a Responsible Down Standard by Textile Exchange in 2014, which sets strict criteria to ensure bird welfare from hatching to slaughter.
-We work with supply chain partners to complete an annual self-declaration of humane practices and to increase the percentage of certified down in our products.

 Read our full animal welfare position here.